carlos8v/vitest-environment-prisma/README.md

 ### Sqlite config

 If you are using the sqlite adapter only the `DATABASE_NAME` env is required.
+The database file will be written to the `/tmp` directory.

 Make sure to use only the name: